Ahron4/Mad-Libs-Solution/README.md

     ```html
     <button onclick="">Generate Dinner Story</button>
     ```
+> [!IMPORTANT]
+> If you can understand step 2 then step 2.1 and 2.2 will be easy since it is the basically the same.

+### Step 2.1
 - In another div tag:
     - Create an ``<img>`` tag and get the `mystery.jpg` from the images folder.
-    - (Optional) Set the alt to mystery.
+    - Set the alt to mystery.
     - Create a ``<p>`` tag then copy and paste the following:
     ```plaintext
     Enter the world of cobblestone streets, candlelit mansions, and peculiar characters, where a shocking crime shakes Victorian high society.
 A dashing yet delightfully unconventional detective must piece together the puzzle, navigating a cast of absurd suspects and hilariously bizarre clues.